 A European transmission system operator is responsible for maintaining the high-voltage grid.
 In 2002, the company was among the earliest adopters of professional Asset Management as a new concept.
 With the support of MaxGrip, Optimizer+ and a fact-based vision on asset integrity, MaxGrip provided the knowledge, methodology and the data management for their long-term policymaking and optimized maintenance strategies.
 For a start, MaxGrip demonstrated that saving at least 10 percent on maintenance, year on year, was perfectly feasible.

 The high-voltage grid is the backbone of the electricity system.
 Our client manages the grid in the Netherlands and a large part of Germany, always offering sufficient capacity to balance supply and demand.
 Reaching the highest possible quality at low transmission costs is a continuous challenge.
 Their most important duty is to safeguard the integrity and reliability of the grid, a large part of which dates from the 1960s.
-The right maintenance will minimise the risk of disruptions that may have unacceptable consequences for supply security, staff safety, the environment, and society as a whole.
+The right maintenance will minimize the risk of disruptions that may have unacceptable consequences for supply security, staff safety, the environment, and society as a whole.
 At the same time, society demands cost-effective operations.

 The goal of Asset Management is to keep your assets safe and in optimal working condition.
 Maintenance analysis, fault analysis, and stock analysis will substantiate the choice for corrective or preventive maintenance for each asset.
-By providing the systems and simulation tools, Asset Management also allows for organisational streamlining.
+By providing the systems and simulation tools, Asset Management also allows for organizational streamlining.
 MaxGrip’s consultants and Optimizer+ helps generate and efficiently manage the data needed for safe and sound strategies and deciding on the right maintenance tasks.